mfms-ncsu/galant-js/0-system-test-plan.md

 2. Run barycenter on ex_20; stop after one pass - minima reached at iteration 6: 32 crossings, min bottleneck is 6 at iteration 0; run again and continue with two passes; min at iteration 12 with 30 crossings; min bottleneck is still 6.
 3. (!)
 Run layered-graph-stats on (+) two_unequal_layers: crossings = 0, nonverticality and bottleneck verticality = 1; move node 4 to position 0: crossings = bottleneck = 2; nonverticality = 5, bottleneck = 4
 4. Run layered-graph-stats on n42-t48v150: total crossings = 48, bottleneck crossings = 7, nonverticality = 150, and bottleneck verticality = 16
-5. Move some nodes of n42-t48v150 to see if they shift correctly; do this both in edit mode and during algorithm execution
+5. Move some nodes of n42-t48v150 to see if they shift correctly; do this both in edit mode and during algorithm execution; during algorithm execution, check that positions revert to those specified by algorithm at the next step, and see what happens on algorithm completion
 6. (!)
 Load (+) shift-test.
 Move node B into position 4, occupied by E. Then move node J into position 1, occupied by G.

 ## Trees

 ### Arbitrary trees

 #### (!)
-Run `src/testing/sequencing.js`
+Run (+) `sequencing.js`
 - should create four nodes: 0, 1, 2, 3
 - nodes 1, 2, 3 will become children of 0 in that order
 - the order is changed to 2, 1, 3